perfalcon/RoboND-FollowMe-Project/writeup.md

 ### FCN Model ###
 *Fully Convolution Layer*
 This consists of three techniques:
-1) Replace Fully Connected Layers with 1 x 1 Convolution Layer
+1) Replace Fully Connected Layers with 1 x 1 Convolution Layer ( to get the spatial information - location of the pixels).
 2) UpSampling the output to the same size of the Image.
 3) Skip connections to retain some of the finer details from the pervious layers.